Dynamo for Civil 3D 2025.1 Release

 Thanks for taking a look at the new update.
 I hear you, and I appreciate your passionate and detailed response.
 The situation is tough, and we had to make some hard calls that resulted in some breaking changes with this major release, but we strongly believe that this sets us up for a much stronger, more robust, and consistent future for Dynamo in Civil 3D.

 As you noted, some nodes have been renamed.
 This was done to (a) improve organization of the node library to better align with users’ mental models and make it easier for beginners to find nodes, and (b) improve consistency by aligning with node naming conventions.
-We have included automatic migration for all renamed nodes so that graphs are forward compatible.
+We have included automatic migration for all renamed nodes so that graphs are backward compatible.
 However, the majority of nodes are Zero-Touch nodes, which as you know creates a tight coupling between the node’s business logic, visual representation, and appearance in the library.
 This has significant pros, but one of the cons of this coupling is the suspectibility to breaking changes when the node library is treated as an API.
 You can find a full list of the renamed nodes (20 total) in the release notes.

 I hear you; it’s incredibly frustrating to not be able to choose a Dynamo version when you are in the know and can make informed decisions, but the alternative for the majority of Civil 3D Dynamo users is a harder path also.
 Both approaches of integrated fully vs. choice at the user level come with pros and cons.